jokecamp/FootballData/README.md

 I hope to add more data including players and score history.
 Feel free to send pull requests with any data sets you have.
 Over time I hope to normalize the data and establish proper relationships.

+### World Cup Data
+ - The 1942 and 1946 cups were canceled.
+ - Squad lists can be pulled from Wikipedia

 ### Data Sources